 An easement is a permanent right authorizing a person or party to use private land or property of another for a particular purpose.
 In this case, a utility acquires certain rights to build and maintain a transmission line.
 Landowners are paid for the easement and can continue to use the land for most purposes, although some restrictions are included in the agreement.

-The Powerline Trails Act (HB 22-1104) was passed in 2022 to help raise awareness and create opportunities for public entities – defined as “the state, a local government, or a district” – to co-locate public recreation trails within transmission corridors.
+In Colorado, the Powerline Trails Act (HB 22-1104) was passed in 2022 to help raise awareness and create opportunities for public entities – defined as “the state, a local government, or a district” – to co-locate public recreation trails within transmission corridors.

 When Xcel Energy seeks to site a new transmission line or expand an existing transmission line within a local jurisdiction, the company will (1) notify local governments of the potential for construction of a powerline trail within the transmission corridor; and (2) help inform the public entities of the guidelines for which a trail can safely co-locate within the transmission corridor.
 Powerline trails may ultimately be constructed by public entities after consulting with Xcel Energy, the Colorado Division of Parks and Wildlife, and landowners about the safety and feasibility of such trails, and after the transmission corridor is constructed.
-To co-locate a public recreation trails within an Xcel Energy transmission corridor, the public entity must follow the company’s Encroachment Guidelines (PDF) and safe practices (PDF) around power lines.
+To co-locate a public recreation trails within an Xcel Energy transmission corridor, the public entity must follow the company’s Guidelines – Electric Transmission Line Right-Of-Way Us (PDF) and safe practices (PDF) around power lines.
 Examples of existing powerline trails in Colorado may be found here (PDF).